-To prevent corrosion due to moisture, you must use Garmin GPSMAP accessory cables when connecting the chartplotter to the video source or display.
+To prevent corrosion due to moisture, you must use Garmin GPSMAP® accessory cables when connecting the chartplotter to the video source or display.
 Do not connect a media player stick directly into the back of the chartplotter.
 Using different cables or connecting a media player stick into the back of the chartplotter voids your warranty.

-These chartplotter models allow video input from HDMI video sources, such as a ChromecastTM device or a Blu-RayTM player.

-On a GPSMAP 8000 series chartplotter, you can view protected HDMI content (HDCP content) on the MFD chartplotter screen, and on the connected video source, but not on an external screen.
+These chartplotter models allow video input from HDMI video sources, such as a ChromecastTM device.
+You can view protected HDMI content (HDCP content) on the MFD chartplotter screen, but not on an external screen.
 You cannot view any HDCP content on a screen connected to the GPSMAP 8700 black box.
-If necessary, check the video source's manual to verify that HDCP can be turned off for the source.
-On a GPSMAP 9000 series chartplotter, you can view HDCP content on an external monitor that supports industry HDCP standards.
+Check the video source's manual to verify that HDCP can be turned off for the source.

-HDMI video is shared across the Garmin Marine Network and across the Garmin BlueNet network, but it is not shared across the NMEA 2000 network.
-HDCP content cannot be shared across the Garmin network to GPSMAP 8000 series or older chartplotters.
-HDCP content can be shared by a GPSMAP 9000 series chartplotter only to other GPSMAP 9000 series chartplotters connected to the Garmin BlueNet network.
+HDMI video is shared across the Garmin Marine Network, but it is not shared across the NMEA 2000 network.
+HDCP content is not shared across the Garmin Marine Network.